 So that’s what I’m about.
 Now you know me.

 Outside of the aforementioned, I can be found reading, writing, meditating, training kickboxing, watching improv comedy, and picking up heavy things and putting them down.
-I still work as a mind coach on the side.
 I eat a paleo diet, which I think is mostly arbitrary, but I follow it anyway.
 I plan to become a vegetarian someday, but I don’t have the moral fortitude yet.
 I try to fast one full day a week.
 You can contact me here if you’re into that sort of thing.

 What does it take to be a great poker player?
 It’s no secret that masters of poker think differently from ordinary people.
 In this game-changing bestseller, Haseeb Qureshi, retired world-class high stakes poker pro and instructor, takes you on a journey of rediscovering the game of poker from the inside out.
 He explores the depths of strategy, psychology, and philosophy within poker, and teaches you his uniquely scientific perspective on...